FabrizioM00/Javabot/README.md

 # Javabot
-the simulation of a website with a chatbot with login done with Spring Boot, Spring Data JPA and mySQL as DBMS, in frontend I used Javascript framework React for a single page application.
+the simulation of a website with a chatbot with login done with Spring Boot, Spring Data JPA and mySQL as DBMS, in frontend I used the Javascript framework named React for a single page application.

 # Frontend preview